KxSystems/docs-v1/docs/dashboards/datagrid.md

 Users can change the display of columns in the Data Grid

-<aside class="warning">'Hidden' columns will in the "Available Columns" list.
+'Hidden' columns will in the "Available Columns" list.
 This may not be desirable if a hidden column is used to store a calculation or is used for a highlight rule opertor not for display to the User.
-For these Data Grids it may be necessary to disable Custom Layout.</aside>
+For these Data Grids it may be necessary to disable Custom Layout.

-<aside class="warning">The user configuration on exiting the dashboard should be retained on next login</aside>
+The user configuration on exiting the dashboard should be retained on next login.

 ### Enable Edit Mode